ardalis/ApiEndpoints/README.md

 ### Can I add more than one public routable method to an Endpoint class

 Technically, yes.
 But don't do that.
 If you really want that, you should just use a Controller.

+## Roadmap

+The following are some things I'd like to add to the project/package.

+### Roslyn Analyzer

+An analyzer could detect if more than one public method were added to a Handler, for instance.

+### Item Template

+Visual Studio and/or CLI item templates would make it much easier to create Endpoints and their associated models, with the correct naming so they're linked in the IDE.

+### Route Conventions

+One thing that Controllers do have is built-in support in the framework to use their name in routes (e.g. "/[controller]/{id?}").
+Currently in the sample app routes are hard-coded strings.
+It would be nice if there were an easy way to use a convention based on foldername or namespace or something (using foldername would align with how Razor Pages routing works).